England. Change location

 Vocational relevance

-This course will support counsellors and psychotherapists to develop an advanced understanding of how to work effectively with the therapeutic relationship.
-The course has been developed to align to the shared SCoPEd competencies framework column B for Theme 3: Therapeutic Relationships.
+This course will help counsellors and psychotherapists gain an advanced understanding of how to work effectively with the therapeutic relationship.
+It is designed to align with the SCoPEd competences framework, specifically Column B for Theme 3: Therapeutic Relationships.

 Learner support